 The consolidated financial statement of the Group has been prepared in accordance with the regulations for financial services institutions as issued by the Central Bank of Kuwait ("CBK") in the State of Kuwait.
-These regulations require banks and other financial institutions regulated by CBK to adopt the International Financial Reporting Standards as issued by International Accounting Standards Board (IASB) with the following amendments:
+These regulations require banks and other financial institutions regulated by CBK to adopt the IFRS - Accounting Standards as issued by International Accounting Standards Board (IASB) with the following amendments:

-(a) Expected credit loss ("ECL") to be measured at the higher of ECL provision on credit facilities computed under IFRS 9 in accordance with CBK guidelines or the provisions as required by CBK instructions along with its consequent impact on related disclosures.
+(a) Expected credit loss ("ECL") on credit facilities to be measured at the higher of ECL provision on credit facilities computed under IFRS 9 in accordance with CBK guidelines or the provisions as required by CBK instructions along with its consequent impact on related disclosures.

-The above framework is herein after referred to as 'IFRS as adopted by CBK for use by the State of Kuwait'.
+The above framework is herein after referred to as 'IFRS - Accounting Standards as adopted by CBK for use by the State of Kuwait'.